bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 11. you vomit out a stream of [ELEMENT]
 12. a geyser of [ELEMENT] bursts out of the ground
 13. a chain of [ELEMENT] connects two people or objects you can see
+14. you summon of swarm of imps from the elemental plane of [ELEMENT]

 ## Coins (Reading)
 1. you see [ELEMENT] through walls